-If you have successfully performed the above exercises, you may be thinking whether you can send a packet message to an email address... the answer is yes!
-Let's do it.
+If you have successfully completed the above exercises, you may be thinking whether you can send a packet message to an email address... the answer is yes... let's do it!

 WARNING!
-When sending email from your home or work email program, make sure you switch your email preferences to use text only (HTML turns a 50 byte text message into a ~2000 byte message).
-PREPARATION
+When sending email from your home or work email program to the BBS, make sure you switch your email preferences to use text only (HTML turns a 50-byte text message into ~2000 bytes).

-1. Write your personal email address here: 2.
-Get the email address of your EC or AEC:
+1. Your personal email address: 2.
+EC or AEC's email address:

-3. Email address for your instructor: kn6pe @ arrl.net (without the spaces)
+3. Instructor's email address: kn6pe @ arrl.net (without the spaces)

 - 1. From Outpost, create a new message. - 2.
-In the To: field, enter your email address, your EC's, and the email address for KN6PE (above). - On the subject line, include the phrase "R_Exercise 2.3 <your_call>"; fill in the rest of the message. - 4.
+In the To: field, enter your email address, your EC's email, and that for KN6PE (above). - On the subject line, include the phrase "\R\Exercise 2.3 <your\call>"; fill in the message. - 4.
 When done, press Send, and then Send/Receive. - 5.
-Go to your personal email and download your messages. - 6.
-Here's what the sent and receive messages may look like.
+Go to your personal email and download your email. - 6.
+Here's what the sent and received messages may look like.
 I use Outlook for reading my email. - 7.
 Note the From: address in the received email.
 Yes! you actually have an email address that you can send from the internet into the packet system. - 8.
-Note the email address domain name: w1xsc.ampr.org - Ok, let's try the obvious next step.
-From your internet mail account, create an email message back to yourself at the BBS.
-MAKE SURE IT IS A TEXT MESSAGE.
-What address did you use? - 10.
-After sending the email, go back to Outpost and press Send/Receive.
-Depending on how long it takes for the email to navigate through the internet, you should get it within a few seconds. - 11.
-Note the From: address (your email account) and the To: address (your BBS email address). - 12.
-With this capability, think about how this could be useful in your jurisdiction as part of the emergency response.
+Note the address domain name: @w1xsc.ampr.org - 9.
+Ok, let's try the obvious next step; from your internet mail account, create an email message back to yourself at the BBS, but...